rumkin/calculon/README.md

 #### Strings

-Strings should be surrounded with single brace, double brace or akut:
+Strings should be surrounded with single quote, double quote or akut:

 ```calculon
 "Hello"